Bright green beans and sweet and showy red and yellow peppers. This is much more filling than your average green salad.

 - 1tbsp freshly grated ginger

-Top tip for making Bean and pepper salad
+Top tips for making this bean and pepper salad